 A Strategic Inclusion Plan is actively implemented over a 12 month period.
 Throughout this period, reviews of the SIP are undertaken at different stages.

 There are three types of SIP reviews.

-Two reviews are completed by the service's Inclusion Professional on the IS Portal, these reviews include a:
+Two reviews are completed by the service's Inclusion Professional; these reviews include a: